sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 ```
 Эпоха        : 3
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Network exploration tool and security scanner
+Short desc    : Network exploration tool and security scanner
 URL          : http://nmap.org/
-Лицензия     : Nmap
+License      : Nmap
-Описание     : Nmap is a utility for network exploration or security auditing.
+Descript     : Nmap is a utility for network exploration or security auditing.
 It supports
              : ping scanning (determine which hosts are up), many port scanning techniques
              : (determine what services the hosts are offering), and TCP/IP fingerprinting
              : (remote host operating system identification).
 Nmap also offers flexible target